lrspeiser/DensityDependentMetricModel/tariff/researchpaper.md

 ## Related Work: Skordis & Złośnik (AeST) and alternatives

-Our proposal differs from relativistic MOND frameworks such as the Aether–Scalar–Tensor (AeST) theory of Skordis & Złośnik.
-AeST augments GR with a unit‑timelike vector and a scalar while keeping a single metric and Φ=Ψ; it was designed to satisfy c_T=c and to match Planck‑era observables on linear scales, with the scalar behaving effectively as dust so that CMB and matter power spectra can be fitted without particle CDM.
-[SZ‑PRL][SZ-PRL], [SZ‑PRD][SZ-PRD], [SZ‑arXiv][SZ-ARXIV]
+Our approach is distinct from relativistic MOND frameworks and dark‑sector alternatives.
+In AeST (Skordis & Złośnik), GR is extended with a unit‑timelike vector and a scalar while retaining a single metric and $\Phi=\Psi$; the scalar can behave effectively as dust so that Planck‑era observables are matched without particle CDM [SZ‑PRL][SZ-PRL], [SZ‑PRD][SZ-PRD], [SZ‑arXiv][SZ-ARXIV].
+By contrast, we keep FRW and use a single weak‑field control function $\xi(g)$—already validated on galaxy/lensing domains—to modulate both dynamics and a small, E‑proportional photon tariff that turns on in low‑$g$/void environments and is screened elsewhere.
+The distinctive, falsifiable prediction here is a positive correlation between anchored SN residuals and a void‑weighted gate integral $S$; models without a tariff do not generically predict this.

-In contrast, our unified gate uses the same weak‑field control function that boosts low‑g dynamics to modulate a tiny, energy‑proportional photon‑energy loss that accumulates primarily in voids; dense, high‑g regions are screened (G→1), preserving Solar‑System tests.
-This mechanism adds path‑dependent redshift on top of FRW expansion while preserving the CMB blackbody (no frequency dependence).
-A distinctive prediction is a correlation between SN residuals and a void‑weighted line‑of‑sight gate integral, which AeST (lacking any tariff) does not predict.

-Broader landscape (one‑sentence context):
+Pointers to nearby ideas:
-- Superfluid dark matter (Berezhiani & Khoury): a DM component whose phonons mediate MOND‑like forces in galaxies; cosmology remains essentially ΛCDM‑like.
+- Superfluid dark matter (Berezhiani & Khoury): DM phonons mediate MOND‑like forces in galaxies; cosmology remains ΛCDM‑like.
 [SFDM][SFDM-PRD]
-- Dipolar dark matter (Blanchet & Le Tiec): a polarizable DM fluid reproducing MOND phenomenology while keeping standard cosmology.
+- Dipolar dark matter (Blanchet & Le Tiec): polarizable DM fluid reproduces MOND phenomenology with standard cosmology.
 [DDM][DDM-PRD]
-- MOG/STVG (Moffat): modified‑gravity field content for galaxy/cluster dynamics with proposed CMB treatments; distinct predictions from both AeST and our reciprocity.
+- MOG/STVG (Moffat): modified‑gravity field content for galaxy/cluster dynamics with separate CMB treatments.
 [MOG][MOG-MDPI]

 ---